prise-3d/Behavioral-online-study/docs/source/example.rst

    :width: 80%
    :align: center

-- fill in the different fields of your page, like the name "Ponzon Illusion" and the title "ponzon_illusion".
+- fill in the different fields of your page, like the name *"Ponzon Illusion"* and the title *"ponzon_illusion"*.
 The name identifies the page in the administrator interface, the title will be used in the URL;

-- Then you have to select the javascripts and styles files.
+- then you have to select the javascripts and styles files.
 For this example, we select only ``toggle_sidebar.js`` (the styles and javascript files are available in the project in the folder: ``static/experiment``, but it is not necessary to modify them right away);

-- A selection field allows to choose the template of our choice.
+- a selection field allows to choose the template of our choice.
 By default, there is only one: ``basic_information.html``, available in the ``experiments/templates/pages/information`` folder;

-- A JSON field is also available, it allows to specify the content that will be available in the Django template.
+- a JSON field is also available, it allows to specify the content that will be available in the Django template.
 For this page, it will only contain a sentence inviting the user to enter a data form:

 .. code:: json